wldhg/iot-lab-for-beginners/README.md

 ### This Repository Includes:

 - ESP32 C++ example code
+- Arduino Mega C++ example code
 - IoT web server with customizable control panels
 - JSON-based DB (powered by `lowdb`)
 - On-server ML inference (powered by `onnxruntime-node`)

-### How To Use IoT Control Panel:
+### How To Use IoT Control Panel with Wokwi:

 1. Install node.js v16 or higher on your server.
-2. Clone the repository on your server. `git clone https://github.com/wldh-g/iot-remote-lab.git`
+2. Clone the repository on your server. `git clone https://github.com/wldh-g/iot-lab-for-beginners.git`
 3. Install the dependencies. `npm install`
 4. Run the server. `npm run dev`
 5. Go to `https://wokwi.com/projects/326257884268593746`.